 In this course we will read Willa Cather's short fiction, essays, and novels with an eye to the role sexuality plays in her literary production.
 This course, aimed at juniors and seniors, is attentive to writing and speaking: there will be short papers, as well as a longer project that will be the subject of a class presentation.

-This seminar explores the AIDS and Ebola epidemics in the U.S. and globally, and the role of socio-economic, political and biological factors in the shaping of the epidemics.
-The course encourages students to think about AIDS, Ebola and other diseases politically, while remaining attentive to their bodily and health effects.
-We will engage with AIDS and Ebola on various scales, from the virus and immune cells to the transnational pharmaceutical industry, and from physical human contact to the political economies of health care.
-We will examine the racialization of the epidemics and study the processes by which some groups of people become more vulnerable to the epidemics than others.
-We will also explore the gender dimension of these epidemics, particularly the AIDS epidemic, from intimate sexual relations and power dynamics involved in negotiations over condom use, to global processes such as the feminization of poverty, the neoliberal economic restructuring of health systems, and the politics of scientific and medical research on AIDS.
-In addition, we will examine the role of social movements in responding to these epidemics.
+This seminar explores the gender dimension of the HIV epidemic in the U.S. and globally, and the role of socio-economic, political and biological factors in the shaping of the epidemic.
+This course encourages students to think about AIDS and other diseases politically, while remaining attentive to their bodily and social effects.
+We will engage with AIDS on various scales, from the virus and T cells to the transnational pharmaceutical industry, and from intimate sexual relations to the political economies of health care.
+We will consider the processes by which some groups of people become more vulnerable to the epidemic than others and we will read about the power dynamics involved in negotiations over condom use.
+Global processes that guide our investigation include the feminization of poverty, the neoliberal economic restructuring of health systems and the politics of scientific and medical research on AIDS.
+In addition, the course examines the role of social movements in responding to the epidemic.

 There will be at least one required field trip, on a Friday.
 This is a research seminar: each student will choose an artist, whose paradise she will study in depth, and share as a class presentation and substantial paper.

 We will consider the centrality of beauty and joy in the creation of art and life.